Applying Islamic Inheritance shares to Assets

-Assets any wealth you own, including but not limited to money, house, land, recreational properties, investments, jewelry, belongings, whether movable or immovable, capital or non-capital properties, real or personal, ancestral or non-ancestral properties.
-Islamic succession law is very broad, and it covers anything you own.
-The single dollar you own as cash or in the bank consider an asset.
-A Muslim cannot distribute other than the Islamic law of inheritance (shariah).
-Eventhough, there is a great benefits, and wisdom in the Islamic inheritance divisions, many considers rigid, strict, and difficult to follow.
-You can not discover the real beauty unless you learn and that's why, we encourage you to join our Islamic Inheritance course offered through Wassiyyah academy.
+Assets any wealth you own, including but not limited to money, house, land, recreational properties, investments, jewelry, belongings, movable or immovable, capital or non-capital properties, real or personal, ancestral or non-ancestral properties.
+Muslim law on property is very broad, and it covers anything you own that many attorneys and lawyers agree with.
+A Muslim property law under Shariah is called Faraidh (i.e., compulsory).
+The single dollar you own as cash or in the bank considers an asset.
+Even though there is a great benefit and wisdom in the Islamic inheritance divisions, many consider it rigid, strict, and difficult to follow.
+You can not discover the real beauty unless you learn, and that's why we encourage you to join our Islamic Inheritance course offered through Wassiyyah Academy.
 Not having Islamic Wills or Trust can result in losing many opportunities, including debt fulfillment, financial or wealth obligations, charitable donations of non-heirs division, inheritance opportunities instead of Intestacy, and salvation.
 All these opportunities will be bypassed without an estate or succession plan.
-Muslim succession law needs a better understanding before devising the inheritance shares, as certain deductions (i.e., debts, expenses, taxes, testamentary bequests, or other obligations) must be done before inheritance distribution.
+Muslim succession law needs a better understanding before devising the share of inheritance as per Shariah law, as certain deductions (i.e., debts, expenses, taxes, testamentary bequests, or other obligations) must be made before property distribution in Islam.

 There is no distinctions between moveables and immoveables or between real and personal property or estates.
 The estate available for the Islamic inheritors consisted of all the assets of the deceased that remain after the payments of debts, expenses, islamic obligations and bequests.
 Each inheritors entitlement is expressed in terms of a fractional share and attaches in specie to the various properties which make Islamic inheritance. - Succession in the Muslim Family, Chapter 3, Primary heirs, P-40, by N.J.
 Coulson

-After successfully finding out each share as per Islamic succession law, you can apply the Total share to assets, funeral, administration and legal expenses, zakat, taxes, debts, and bequest to calculate the final assets that go to inheritors per the equation shown above.
+After successfully finding out each share as per Islamic law of property distribution, you can apply the Total share to assets, funeral, administration and legal expenses, zakat, taxes, debts, and bequest to calculate the final assets that go to inheritors per the equation shown above.
 Bequest refers to the value between 0.1 to 0.33 i.e., allowing not more than one-third of total assets.

 Total assets